infratxt/infratxt.github.io/_posts/2015-10-27-dark-rap-last-weeks-work.md

 layout: post
 title:  "Last Week's Work: Dark Rap"
 date:   2015-10-27 11:55:15
-categories: update
+categories: 50DaysOfCode
 permalink:
 ---

 At the end of last week, I built two interactive pages based around modifying text in different ways.

 The first was the [_Dark Rap Generator_][DR], a project for rap entertainment brand [Don't Flop][DF], and the second was [_Words In Chalk_][WC], a simple text animation of a short poem by Hibaq Osman.
 (Full interactivity for the latter only works on desktop).

 Both of them were quick to put together and fun to make, and let me play around with a few different JavaScript techniques in the process; for now I'm going to talk about the first.

 ### Dark Rap Generator
 The idea behind the Dark Rap Generator comes from what I guess you could call a 'performance meme' within the Don't Flop rap battle league.

 It would take longer than it's worth to explain in context, but it began with the phrase *"I'm rapping it darker"*, and evolved into an in-joke where various rappers in the league would start verses with a line that was constructed <em>"I'm (<b>verb</b>)ing it (<b>adverb</b>)."</em>